Special Edition: Before Them, We

 Reflecting on a moment of radical change from the way we live to the way we perceive our family relationships, Sutoyé and anthology poets and contributors share their personal stories in conversation with each other, reading from this exciting collection and engaging with the practice of memory.

-The poets appearing alongside Ruth Sutoyé are Hodan Yusuf, Clementine E Burnley and Gboyega Odubanjo.
+The poets appearing alongside Ruth Sutoyé are Clementine E Burnley, Tania Nwachukwu, Gboyega Odubanjo and Hodan Yusuf.

 Clementine E Burnley is a feminist migrant mother, writer and trainee psychotherapist.
 She lives in Edinburgh.
 Her work has appeared or is upcoming in Magma, Poetry Review and The Centifictionist.
 She’s a 2021 Royal Society of Literature Sky Arts Award winner, an alumnus of Obsidian Foundation, and a 2021 Edwin Morgan Second Life Grantee.